Canada looks into complaints by Tim Hortons franchisees

 Tim Hortons has also been dealing with the fallout of bad publicity from its reaction to minimum wage increases in the country.
 Many Tim Hortons franchises cut back on employee perks and benefits when the province of Ontario raised minimum wages by 21 percent to C$14 ($11.11).

-By Friday afternoon, the stock was down 1.3 percent, while the benchmark Canada share index was up 0.3 percent. ($1 = 1.2601 Canadian dollars) (Reporting by Leah Schnurr; Editing by Bernadette Baum)
+By Friday afternoon, the stock was down 1.3 percent, while the benchmark Canada share index .GSPTSE was up 0.3 percent.